Educational Leadership Award for Collaborative Teaching

 - Two letters of support from colleagues

-- Additional supporting materials (e.g., course descriptions, descriptions of teaching innovations, publications or presentations related to the innovation, written comments from student ratings of instructions, additional letters of support, etc.) (max.
+- Additional supporting materials (e.g., course descriptions, descriptions of teaching innovations, publications or presentations related to the innovation, written comments from Student Learning Experience Questionnaire, additional letters of support, etc.) (max.
 10 pages)

 Nominators should inform nominees of their nomination, providing nominees with enough time to write and compile the sections of the award file that must be written by the nominee.
 Nominators should collect and collate all required materials including those written by the nominee and the letters of supports to ensure confidentiality.
 The nominator is responsible for submitting the award nomination package on or before the deadline.
 In the case of self-nominations, the self-nominator should seek a colleague to request, collect and submit letters of support on their behalf to ensure confidentiality.
 This colleague shall submit the letters as a separate electronic file to the Centre for Learning and Teaching.